Ebazhanov/cypress-cucumber/Readme.md

     │   │   └── profile
 ```

-### I would like to pay your attention to the fact that it is my first experience to use **Cucumber** together with **Cypress**, so maybe my architecture solution is not that great as it could be!
+> I would like to pay your attention to the fact that it is my first experience to use **Cucumber** together with **Cypress**, so maybe my architecture solution is not that great as it could be!

+The list of tests: